-Get your copy of the new How to Close Investors Like a Deal-maker today!
+Download the new How Deal-makers Close Investors today!

 What I have done is put together a new tool for capital raisers which distills one of the key lessons from my deal-maker course.
-It will do the following:
+The three files will do the following:

 -Show you a proven approach to raising money that will at least double your odds of succeeding.